Xbox (console): Services

-On November 15, 2002, Microsoft launched its Xbox Live online gaming service, allowing subscribers to play online Xbox games with other subscribers around the world and download new content directly to the system's hard drive.
+On November 15, 2002, Microsoft launched its Xbox Live service, allowing subscribers to play online Xbox games with other subscribers around the world and download new content directly to the system's hard drive.
 The online service works only with a broadband Internet connection.
 In its first week of operation, Xbox Live received 100,000 subscriptions, and further grew to 250,000 subscribers within two months of the service's launch.
 In July 2004, Microsoft announced that Xbox Live had reached one million subscribers; in July 2005, membership reached two million, and by July 2007 there were more than three million subscribers.
 By May 2009, the number had ballooned to twenty million current subscribers.
 On February 5, 2010, it was reported that Xbox Live support for the original Xbox games would be discontinued as of April 14, 2010.
 Services were discontinued on schedule, but a group of users later known as the "Noble 14" continued to play for almost a month afterwards by simply leaving their consoles on connected to Halo 2.
+Despite the discontinuation of Xbox Live in 2010, there are revival servers, such as Insignia which has brought back online multiplayer and other online features to the Xbox again.